Learn to Advocate for Diversity & Inclusion, Through Kindness

-We are in a position to show our children how to practice gratitude and extend empathy to all front-line workers.
+We are in a position to show our children how to practice gratitude and extend empathy to all front-line and essential workers.
 Simple gestures go a long way the next time you're at the grocery store or gas station.
 Say 'thanks' to the Amazon delivery driver and Canada Post workers.
 Have your children draw and paint pictures for health care providers.
 Thank your bus driver.
 Thank your child’s educator.
 These are small examples of showing our youth how kindness takes action and ultimately creates a more inclusive society.

 Kim Johnson is a diversity, equity and inclusion strategist with experience in building corporate and public diversity & inclusion initiatives, employee resource group program creation, governance and support; corporate and crisis communications, community volunteerism and outreach.
 She spent 10+ years in Canadian broadcast news journalism as a senior news producer and has also spent some time working in public relations in both government and finance.
 As a diversity, equity and inclusion leader, she helps corporations build equitable and fair workplaces for all Canadians - especially radicalized, LGBTQ+, disabled and Indigenous persons.